greyle12/ebay-search-test-suite/README.md

 - **JUnit**

-These dependencies are specified in the pom.xml file and will be downloaded automatically when you run mvn clean install.
+These dependencies are specified in the `pom.xml` file and will be downloaded automatically when you run `mvn clean install`.

 ### WebDriverManager Usage
 The project uses WebDriverManager to automatically manage the browser driver binaries.

-In the setUp method of your step definitions or hooks:
+In the `setUp` method of your step definitions or hooks:
 ```java
 @Before
 public void setUp() {